korayyenal/credit-risk-analysis-r/credit_risk_analysis.md

 In order to achieve these objectives, I first remove the response variable from our training dataset in order to prevent data leakage.
-Then, I convert categorical variables (like $ST\_EMPL$ and $TYP\_RES$) into numeric format using one-hot encoding.
+Then, I convert categorical variables into numeric format using one-hot encoding.
 Finally, I convert our dataframe into a multidimensional matrix.

 ##### Training